iambrainstorming/iambrainstorming.github.io/src/chapters/philosophy/software-architect.md

 * ActivityPub powers platforms like Mastodon, enabling federated social networks where servers interoperate instead of competing in isolation.
 * AT Protocol reimagines social media with portable identities, algorithmic choice, and user control over data.
-* Nostr provides a simple and lightweight protocol that is easy to build on, allowing anyone to create clients, relays, and social applications without needing permission from a central platform.
+* Nostr provides a simple and lightweight protocol that is easy to build on, allowing anyone to create clients, relays, and social applications.
+Because users can connect to multiple independent relays, no single company, server, or authority can easily shut down the network or control the flow of information.

-In both cases, the goal is the same:
+In all three cases, the goal is the same:
 **No single entity should control the flow of information.**

 Instead of one company owning the network, the protocol becomes a shared public infrastructure on which thousands of applications, communities, and innovations can be built.